 Status epilepticus, seizures, epilepsy, sports concussion.
 A founding member of the pediatric Status Epilepticus Research Group (pSERG), he has an ongoing collaboration to better define the epidemiology and treatment of children with refractory status epilepticus.

 - Clinical Practice:

-- Chronic Neck Pain, Epilepsy, Seizures and Epilepsy-child, Headaches-child, Myasthenia Gravis, Peripheral Neuropathy, Seizure Disorder, Traumatic Brain Injury (TBI) & Concussion, Migraine, Neurocutaneous Disorders, Electroencephalogram (EEG), Neurology Services, Pediatric Neurology, Tuberous Sclerosis
+- Chronic Neck Pain, Epilepsy, Seizures and Epilepsy- Pediatric, Headaches- Pediatric, Myasthenia Gravis, Peripheral Neuropathy, Seizure Disorder, Traumatic Brain Injury (TBI) & Concussion, Migraine, Neurocutaneous Disorders, Electroencephalogram (EEG), Neurology Services, Pediatric Neurology, Tuberous Sclerosis

-Shure Professor of Neurology and Pediatrics, Howard P. Goodkin, MD, PhD, serves as the director of the Division of Pediatric Neurology and vice-chair of research for the Department of Neurology.
+Shure professor of neurology and pediatrics, Howard P. Goodkin, MD, PhD, serves as the chair of the department of neurology and director of the division of pediatric neurology.
 He received his undergraduate medical education at Washington University in St. Louis and his postgraduate medical education at St. Louis Children’s Hospital and Boston Children’s Hospital.

 - 2011-2018 Best Doctors in America® List